Graduate studio · 2025

 We then surveyed tourism professionals, local business owners, and long-time residents.
 Residents provided the richest dataset and most strongly shaped the personas.

-What the data did (and did not) say
+What the data said

 Residents consistently favored hidden gems over tourist traps and aligned with community-driven travel models.